 Art has never been far from the Rockefeller family name.
-David Rockefeller’s mother, Abby Aldrich Rockefeller, co-founded the Museum of Modern Art (MoMA) in New York, and the Rockefeller Center is draped with Art Deco motifs and sculptures, including the now-iconic Atlas, Prometheus, and Progress.
+David Rockefeller’s mother, Abby Aldrich Rockefeller, co-founded MoMA in New York, and the Rockefeller Center is draped with Art Deco motifs and sculptures, including the now-iconic Atlas, Prometheus, and Progress.

 It is also the site of an annual contemporary art unveiling, in partnership with the Public Art Fund.
 Notable pieces in recent years include Seated Ballerina, a giant nylon inflatable by Jeff Koons (2017); Masks (Pentagon) by Thomas Houseago (2015); Sky Mirror by Anish Kapoor (2006); Reversed Double Helix by Takashi Murakami (2003); and the elegantly eerie Spiders by Louise Bourgeois (2001).